t1stm/DiscordBot/bugs.md

 Bugs:

 1. **Bug found on the 3 April 04:37**: For some reason the YouTube thumbnails aren't saved with the highest quality, probably something with the Search client.
+2. New Serializer Doesn't work at all: Saves all types as Discord-Attachments and Duplicates ASCII letters. - Fixed

+TODO:

+19 Jun 2022:

+Done - Change Add File Urls for Discord Attachment to something like "discord-attach://{guildId}-{file}"

+Change Add Youtube links from "https://youtube.com/watch?v=QfghgeEr1V" to "yt://QfghgeEr1V" and playlists from https://youtube.com/playlist?list=PLYfMO6M2P5pAYh4jBsOKpDIqVMsZDtU3t to yt-pl://PLYfMO6M2P5pAYh4jBsOKpDIqVMsZDtU3t

+20 Jun 2022:

+Add text when there are no results found.

+Add .torrent file support and magnet link support (and play audio and video files only.) with torrent limit size to 1.5GB.

+Change the dumb way I've implemented the fix for Vbox7 (Remove the roots of the old implementation).